Esri/arcgis-gitops/aws/README.md

 Use separate GitHub repositories for each ArcGIS Enterprise site and separate Git branches for different environments.

-> If you operate multiple similar ArcGIS Enterprise sites, consider first forking and modifying https://github.com/arcgis/arcgis-gitops template repository and then creating repositories for the sites from the modified template.
+> When operating multiple similar ArcGIS Enterprise sites, consider first forking and modifying https://github.com/arcgis/arcgis-gitops template repository and then creating repositories for the sites from the modified template.

 ### 2. Create Required AWS Resources

 Create IAM user that will be used by the workflows and add the required policies to the user.

 > The templates use the same AWS credentials for all the workflows.
-To implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources, consider modifying the workflows to use different AWS credentials for different workflows.
+To implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with AWS resources, consider modifying the workflows to use different AWS credentials for different workflows.
 In particular, consider using separate IAM users for core infrastructure, deployments infrastructure, and application workflows.

 Create a private S3 bucket for the [Terraform backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3).
 Make sure that the IAM user has the [S3 bucket permissions](https://developer.hashicorp.com/terraform/language/settings/backends/s3#s3-bucket-permissions) required by Terraform.

-> It is highly recommended that you enable bucket versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.
+> It is recommended that to enable bucket versioning on the S3 bucket to allow for state recovery in the case of accidental deletions and human error.

 ### 3. GitHub Repository Settings